Our favorite things to do in Lisbon

 Try Pastéis de Nata or Pastéis de Belém

-Finding the pastry isn’t hard, they are everywhere.
+Finding the pastry isn’t hard; they are everywhere.
 The very best bakeries are easy to spot, they only sell pastries and coffee.
+We had a Manteigaria store around the corner from our Lisbon accommodations, so we stopped by often.

 Often you’ll see the staff making more behind a window, they are so fresh you’ll often get them warm.